If you are in crisis:

 Call the Washington County Crisis Line at 503-291-9111 or the National Suicide Hotline at 800-273-8255 (press 1 for veterans or service members).

-A new monthly support group for survivors of suicide loss meets the second Thursday of the month.
+A support group for survivors of suicide loss meets the second Thursday of the month.
 More details on Suicide Bereavement Support's website.

 Facts About Suicide